Search

 Historical Stock and Bond Returns Return Wrap Up

-By learning about returns of bonds vs stocks for the last 30 years or so, you’ll have a barometer for the range of stock and bond returns.
+By learning about historical stock market and bond returns, you’ll have a barometer for a possible range of investment performance possibilities.
 Then, integrate the reversion to the mean theory, economic news, the Fed and world events into your stock and bond market analysis.

 Understanding these concepts will make you a confident investor today and into the future.